Skip to main content

 menu Processes > Tasks > tab Table tasks > tab Task groups > tab Form

-1. Enter a name and description for the Task group that you want to add to the selected table.
+1. Enter a name for the Task group.

 3. Select the Sequence no. With this setting you can influence the order in which the task group appears.